Paradísarborgin: Form

 The novel is a third-person prose account divided into four books: 'Þeir missa sem eiga' ('those who own, lose'); 'Af mold' ('about earth'); 'Leitin að lífshamingju' ('the search for happiness in life'); and 'Til himna' ('to the skies').
-These are divided into short, untitled sections with a pixellated greyscale image representing the fungus whose growth is key to the plot.
+These are divided into short, untitled sections with a pixelated greyscale image representing the fungus whose growth is key to the plot.
 These images get progressively larger as the book goes on.

 The novel contains no proper nouns.
 The main character is known only as the 'einhenti maðurinn' ('the one-handed person'), and other characters in similar ways, often in relation to the main character: the 'eldri bróðir' ('elder brother'), his mother and father, the 'nágrannakona' ('woman from over the road'), and so forth.
 Likewise, the city where the story is set is unnamed, though its geography is consistent with Reykjavík.
 In the estimation of Ólafur Guðsteinn Kristjánsson, 'the decision to name neither characters nor the place is good, giving the work a certain exotic touch, even if it is clear what the model for the city is'.

 Eiríkur Örn Norðdahl has compared the fantastic content of the work to that of José Saramago, 'if a tad more sci-fi-ish and less style-orientated', while Ólafur Guðsteinn Kristjánsson has compared it with The Stuff.